Mega common facility centre at SEEPZ in Mumbai to boost global competitiveness: Goyal | Headlines

 ''The project will cost around Rs 200 crore and hope we are able to usher in the 50th anniversary of SEEPZ with its completion within defined time,'' Goyal said.

-The mega common facility centre has been planned to increase the efficiency of the jewellery processing units, including small and medium enterprises, by offering common facilities, which are not available with the individual units as they require huge investment.
+The mega Common Facility Centre (CFC) has been planned to increase the efficiency of the jewellery processing units, including small and medium enterprises, by offering common facilities, which are not available with the individual units as they require huge investment.

 Speaking at the event, former chairman of the council Colin Shah assured the minister to complete the project within the stipulated time frame.